 - Aim high and be prepared to settle for less.

 - Make sure you know what you are asking for and make sure you ask for it.
+Think about your objectives carefully – what do you want out of this negotiation?
+What is the best alternative?
+What is your longer-term strategy?

 - Don’t expect to get everything that you ask for.
+Plan for your concessions in advance, and plan for your employer’s objections.

 - Make compromises where possible to allow the negotiations to move forward.
+You should take a collaborative approach.

 - When in a negotiation, don’t be tempted to fill silence if your manager is thinking or taking time to respond.